Contrasting Provident Financial (FPLPY) and Its Competitors

 |2.46

-As a group, “Personal credit institutions” companies have a potential downside of 24.32%.
-Given Provident Financial’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Provident Financial has less favorable growth aspects than its rivals.
+As a group, “Personal credit institutions” companies have a potential downside of 22.76%.
+Given Provident Financial’s peers stronger consensus rating and higher probable upside, analysts plainly believe Provident Financial has less favorable growth aspects than its peers.

+This table compares Provident Financial and its peers gross revenue, earnings per share (EPS) and valuation.

 Profitability

-This table compares Provident Financial and its rivals’ net margins, return on equity and return on assets.
+This table compares Provident Financial and its peers’ net margins, return on equity and return on assets.

 |Net Margins